Battle of Tippecanoe

-The Battle of Tippecanoe (/ˌtɪpəkəˈnuː/ TIP-ə-kə-NOO) was fought on November 7, 1811, in Battle Ground, Indiana, between American forces led by then Governor William Henry Harrison of the Indiana Territory and Native American forces associated with Shawnee leader Tecumseh and his brother Tenskwatawa (commonly known as "The Prophet"), leaders of a confederacy of various tribes who opposed European-American settlement of the American frontier.
+The Battle of Tippecanoe (/ˌtɪpəkəˈnuː/ TIP-ə-kə-NOO) was fought on November 7, 1811, in Battle Ground, Indiana, between American forces led by then Governor William Henry Harrison of the Indiana Territory and tribal forces associated with Shawnee leader Tecumseh and his brother Tenskwatawa (commonly known as "The Prophet"), leaders of a confederacy of various tribes who opposed European-American settlement of the American frontier.
 As tensions and violence increased, Governor Harrison marched with an army of about 1,000 men to attack the confederacy's headquarters at Prophetstown, near the confluence of the Tippecanoe River and the Wabash River.

 Tecumseh was not yet ready to oppose the United States by force and was away recruiting allies when Harrison's army arrived.
-Tenskwatawa was a spiritual leader but not a military man, and he was in charge.
+Tenskwatawa was in charge of the Indian warriors during his brother's absence but he was a spiritual leader, not a military man.
 Harrison camped near Prophetstown on November 6 and arranged to meet with Tenskwatawa the following day.
-Early the next morning warriors from Prophetstown attacked Harrison's army.
+Early the next morning warriors from Prophetstown attacked Harrison's encampment.
 They took the army by surprise, but Harrison and his men stood their ground for more than two hours.
-After the battle, Harrison's men burned Prophetstown to the ground, destroying the food supplies stored for the winter.
+After the battle, Harrison's men burned the abandoned village of Prophetstown to the ground, destroying the food supplies stored there for the winter.
 The soldiers then returned to their homes.

-Harrison accomplished his goal of destroying Prophetstown.
-The win proved decisive and garnered Harrison the nickname of "Tippecanoe".
+Harrison accomplished his goal of destroying Prophetstown, the win proved decisive and garnered Harrison the nickname of "Tippecanoe".
 Meanwhile, the defeat dealt a fatal blow for Tecumseh's confederacy and, though comeback attempts were made, it never fully recovered.
-So popular was Harrison’s nickname that the Whigs turned "Tippecanoe and Tyler too" into the slogan and a popular song for Harrison and his running mate John Tyler's 1840 presidential campaign.
+So popular was Harrison's nickname that the Whigs turned "Tippecanoe and Tyler too" into the slogan and a popular song for Harrison and his running mate John Tyler's 1840 presidential campaign.

 Background

 William Henry Harrison was appointed governor of the newly formed Indiana Territory in 1800, and he sought to secure title to the area for settlement.
-He negotiated land cession treaties with the Miami, Pottawatomie, Lenape, and other tribes in which 3 million acres (approximately 12,000 km2) were acquired by the United States at the Treaty of Fort Wayne, the second of such treaties after the earlier treaty of 1803.
+He negotiated land cession treaties with the Miami, Potawatomi, Lenape, and other tribes in which 3 million acres (approximately 12,000 km2) were acquired by the United States at the Treaty of Fort Wayne, the second of such treaties after the earlier treaty of 1803.

 The leader of the Shawnee, Tecumseh, opposed the 1809 Treaty of Fort Wayne.
 He believed that land was owned in common by all tribes; therefore specific parcels of lands could not be sold without full agreement from all the tribes.
 The previous generation Mohawk leader Joseph Brant advocated a similar philosophy and called for unification of tribes.
 Tecumseh's younger brother Tenskwatawa, known as the Prophet, was a spiritual leader among the northwestern tribes, advocating for a return to traditional ancestral ways.
 Though Tecumseh resisted the 1809 treaty, he was reluctant to confront the United States directly.
 He traveled through tribal lands, urging warriors to abandon their chiefs to join his effort, threatening to kill chiefs and warriors who adhered to the terms of the treaty, building a resistance at Prophetstown.